ramos-j/docs/Maker.md

 ### Liquidation: enforcing the target price

 To directly enforce the target price in the marketplace, a CDP gets liquidated by Maker if it hits its *liquidation ratio*.
-The liquidation ratio is determined based on the target price.
 Liquidation means Maker takes over the collateral and sells it off in a *continuous splitting auction*.

 In order for Maker to take over the collateral so it can be sold off, *emergency debt* is used to create dai that is backed by the ability of Maker to dilute the MKR supply.
 A reverse continuous splitting auction is used to find the lowest amount of MKR that needs to be diluted in order to raise enough dai to pay off the emergency debt.